 Spatial mapping was a new concept for the majority of users, so we needed to present this process as simply and efficiently as possible to prevent frustration and to avoid provoking the feeling of “doing work” on behalf of the device.

 We set our goal to develop a guided process that would allow the system to quickly gather and reconstruct room data in the user’s space, the minimum requirements consisted of a floor surface as well as surrounding furniture and walls for collision and pathing.
 We knew that having this step as a requirement prior to the actual experience was a compromise we needed to make, we could not afford to present people with a virtual physics playground and have content going through surfaces.
 We challenged ourselves to make this step as efficient as we could, our target was to be able to fulfill the requirements in under two minutes.

-When users are ready to begin, they simply use the control to point at a button and press a “continue” button.
+Once users were ready to start the mapping process, they were instructed to use the control to point at an ‘accept’ button and then press the trigger to begin.

-We evaluated several visual directions before we decided on the final version, we found out that simple graphics that are easy to interpret helped a lot when directing the users attention as they went through the mapping process.
+We evaluated several visual directions before we decided on the final version, we found out that simple and clear graphics that were easy to understand helped direct the users attention as they went through the mapping process.

 We used metaphors like a floating compass arrow to guide users visually, we used concentric circles as targets they could focus on, and we made sure each waypoint resolved in a satisfying way in order to reward the user’s participation.

 The image bellow illustrates a breakdown of the visual design elements we used for the Spatial Mapping process.

 Reticle Guide – This is a head-locked reticle guide displayed at a fixed distance from the user’s head, the arrow displayed outside of the circular form pointed users towards the nearest waypoint target.

 Waypoint Target – These were displayed on each of the invisible cube’s faces, and would only disappeared after users looked at them for a specific amount of time.